NVIDIA/ais-k8s/helm/ais/README.md

 ### PV Creation

-The provided helmfile will run the [create-pvs.sh](./scripts/create-pvs.sh) if the value is set for the environment: `createPV.enabled: true`.
+The provided helmfile includes the [ais-create-pv](./charts/create-pv/) release, enabled by setting `createPV.enabled: true` for the environment.
-This queries for labeled target nodes and creates HostPath persistent volumes for each mount-path on every labeled target.
+This chart queries for labeled target nodes and creates host path PVs for each mount-path on every labeled target.

 If you want to use an existing set of PVs, set `createPV.enabled: false`.
 You can also change the `storageClass` option to instruct AIS target pods to mount a different existing storage class.